ashwinp88/nix-home/README.md

 ./scripts/bootstrap.sh --base          # apply base modules only ./scripts/bootstrap.sh --home /custom/home   # override HOME if needed
 # Existing ~/.zshrc is saved to ~/.zshrc.pre-nix-home and sourced from ~/.config/zsh/local.zsh
+# Existing ~/.bashrc and ~/.profile are backed up to *.pre-nix-home and sourced from ~/.config/bash/*.
 ./scripts/bootstrap.sh --home /custom/home   # override HOME if needed

 # Use --darwin/--linux to override detection and pass extra flags after --, e.g.